Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

 3) {\bf Channel Usage Rate, $U$, $U_n$:} The ratio of transmitting time slots to overall transmission opportunities in the entire network and per forward channel, respectively:

-We note that the transmission opportunity (i.e., the denominator) of each node considers the operation interval $T$ and the initial propagation delay until each node in the network.
-That is, the transmission opportunity in the entire network with $N-1$ nodes is given by
+\rg{where $O_i(T)$ denotes the number of idle slots at node $i$, excluding the initial propagation delay.} We note that the transmission opportunity (i.e., the denominator) of each node considers the operation interval $T$ and the initial propagation delay until each node in the network.
+That is, the transmission opportunity in the entire network with $N-1$ nodes is \ifdouble \else

-and for each node $n$ in the network by
+\fi and for each node $n$ in the network by

-4) {\bf In-Order Delivery Delay, $D$:}.
-The difference between the time slot in which an information packet arrives at the source node and the time slot in which it is decoded in order at the destination.
-That is, the in-order delivery delay per information packet of index $i$ is $D_i \triangleq T_d(p_i) - T_1(p_i)$.
+4) {\bf In-Order Delivery Delay, $D$:} The difference between the time slot in which a raw data packet arrives at the source node and the time slot in which it is decoded in order at the destination. \rg{As will be shown in Subsection \ref{subsec:Preliminaries}, the proposed solution \off{\ale{solution?}{{Done}}} inherently enforces in-order delivery.} That is, the in-order delivery delay per raw data packet of index $i$ is $D_i \triangleq T_d(p_i) - T_1(p_i)$.
 To evaluate network performance, we analyze delay throughout the network.
-Let $d$ denote the total number of decoded packets in the operation interval $T$.
+Let $d$ denote the total number of decoded raw data packets in the operation interval $T$.
 We propose two metrics for delay performance.